Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer: Collected data: resistance, transition temperature, critical current density

 To verify the effect of the Au film, we estimate $\rho_{\SI{300}{\kelvin}}$ of \SI{5}{\nano\meter} Au to be \SI{11}{\micro\ohm\cdot\centi\meter} \cite{SALVADORI_VAZ_FARIAS_CATTANI_2004}, and obtain $\rho_{\SI{300}{\kelvin}}$ of \SI{15}{\micro\ohm\cdot\centi\meter} for Nb and \SI{69}{\micro\ohm\cdot\centi\meter} for NbN, close to our measured values.
 Similarly, using $\rho_{\SI{12}{\kelvin}}$ of Au to be \SI{2.6}{\micro\ohm\cdot\centi\meter} \cite{Sambles_Elsom_Jarvis_1982}, we calculate $\rho_{\SI{12}{\kelvin}}$ of \SI{9}{\micro\ohm\cdot\centi\meter} for Nb and \SI{26}{\micro\ohm\cdot\centi\meter} for NbN.

-The corresponding values of the flip-chip devices are very close to those of their thin-film counterparts, with slightly lower $R$, and therefore $\rho$, due to the parallel resistance of the Si substrate.
+The corresponding values of the flip-chip devices are very close to those of their thin-film counterparts, with slightly lower $R$, and therefore $\rho$, due to the parallel resistance of the Si substrate at room temperature.

+\tref{thin-film_results} and \tref{tab:flip-chip_results} summarize the determined $T_c$ and $j_c$ for the UBM thin films and the flip-chip devices, respectively, and compare our values to the values in the literature.